Buckinghamia celsissima: Description

 Buckinghamia celsissima is a large tree growing up to 30 m tall in its natural rainforest habitat, but is much smaller when cultivated.
 The leaves are dark green above and somewhat glaucous or whitish below, held on petioles about 10–20 mm long.
 While the first few leaves on a new shoot may be deeply lobed, those on older twigs are simple with entire margins (see gallery).
 These mature leaves are elliptic and grow to lengths of around 20 cm and 7 cm wide.

 The showy cream-coloured flowers appear over summer and autumn.
 The inflorescence is an axillary or terminal pendant raceme up to 27 cm in length.
 Individual flowers are densely clustered on the axis, on pedicels about 8 mm long and have tepals around 7–10 mm long.

 Fruits of the ivory curl tree are follicles, green in colour while developing but turning brown or black on maturity.
 At this point they are up to 30 mm long by 20 mm wide and contain up to 6 small brown seeds, which are released as the fruit dehisces.

 Taxonomy

 This species was described in 1868 by the German-born Australian botanist Ferdinand von Mueller, based on material collected by John Dallachy near Rockingham Bay in 1865.
 Mueller published his description in volume 6 of his massive work Fragmenta phytographiae Australiae.
 B. celsissima is one of only two species in the genus, the other being Buckinghamia ferruginiflora, described in 1988.

 Etymology

-Mueller created the genus Buckinhamia in honour of Richard Temple-Grenville, the 3rd Duke of Buckingham.
+Mueller created the genus Buckinghamia in honour of Richard Temple-Grenville, the 3rd Duke of Buckingham.
 The species epithet celsissima is from the Latin celsus, meaning "tall", "proud" or "noble", combined with the suffix -issimus, "very".